cs1302uga/cs1302-tutorials/unix/unix.md

 working directory.
 In this case, this directory is called `mary` and the _absolute path_ to `mary` is `/home/users/mary`.
 An abolsute path just tells us the sequence of directories that need to be traversed if we wanted to reach a file from the root of the filesystem.
-Here is an illustration of how the directories in the example might be
+Any path that begins with `/` is an absolute path.
+Here is an illustration of how the directories in the example might be organized:
-organized:

 ```
 /